|1.||Action required at the time of an incident||Immediately|

 |2.||Report an incident||Within 24 hours of the incident|

-- The Claims/Incidents Report Form must be completed, signed and faxed to the Fund Administration Agent, Jardine Lloyd Thompson Pty Ltd (JLT), within 24 hours of the agency becoming aware of all incidents (excepting medical liability incidents) resulting in:
+- The Claims/Incidents Report Form must be completed, signed and emailed to the Fund Administration Agent, Jardine Lloyd Thompson Pty Ltd (JLT) at firstname.lastname@example.org, within 24 hours of the agency becoming aware of all incidents (excepting medical liability incidents) resulting in:

 - personal injury to a third party; or

 - third party property damage likely to result in a claim or caused by the actions of a government employee.

 - Important: If any legal demands (including court documents) are received by an agency, it must immediately advise, and forward the documents to, the Office of the Solicitor-General (and provide copies to JLT) - they often require immediate legal action.
 The OSG (and JLT) must also be immediately advised of details of any impending inquests or official enquiries.
 Any other communications from third parties must be immediately forwarded to JLT.

 - Medical liability incidents should be reported to the Department of Health and Human Services in accordance with established agency protocols.